 The best part of my Budapest is that it’s a truly unique waterside city.
 The breath-taking views never fail to amaze me, and I enjoy the buzz of its people coming and going.
 I never miss a chance to look at the view over the floodlit Castle and Chain Bridge as I drive home on Elisabeth Bridge.
 To experience such unforgettable moments of beauty, I sometimes take a river cruise on the Danube.
 There are several kinds of boat trips both within and in and out of Budapest.
-Apart from sightseeing you can also dine and wine aboard.
-If you’re looking for adventure, I would recommend River Ride, which is an amphibian vehicle.
+Apart from sightseeing, you can also dine and wine aboard.
+If you’re looking for adventure, I would recommend River Ride, which is an amphibious vehicle.
 The experience is something like taking a floating sightseeing bus, as it shows Budapest’s main attractions on both land and water.
 There is more to the Danube than views and cruises.
 Since I am a music fan, I go to the A38 Music Boat.
 This decommissioned stone hauler ship holds some of the coolest music events both Hungarian and international.
-In 2012, it was voted the best bar of the world by Lonely Planet.
+In 2012, it was voted the best bar in the world by Lonely Planet.

 Árpád Szó - Revenue Manager